 The algorithm performs forward sampling by simulating first from a

-mixture, then sample angles conditional on them being less than one.
+mixture, then sample angles conditional on them being less than (max) or greater than (min) one.

 The resulting sample from the angular distribution is then multiplied by